JaktoDziala/Arifutera/README.md

 Atipera interview task
 =====================
 This Java Spring Boot application provides a REST API to list all GitHub repositories for a given user that are not forks.
-It uses GitHub with anonymous connection for API methods usage.

 ---
 ## Features